OFFICE CLOSURE DUE TO COVID-19:

 Brendan sees his role as helping students to navigate the University and get the most out of their time here.
 He works with individual students to develop academic plans that serve their goals (e.g., completing a minor, or customising a major through elective substitution or independent studies).
 He is also here to connect students with additional resources and services at times when they may need additional support.

-Brendan holds a M.Sc. in Planning (focussed on Environmental Planning) and has worked in a variety of student facing positions across U of T, including at New College, University College, the Centre for Criminology and Sociolegal Studies and the Cinema Studies Institute.
+Brendan holds a M.Sc. in Planning (focused on Environmental Planning) and has worked in a variety of student facing positions across U of T, including at New College, University College, the Centre for Criminology and Sociolegal Studies and the Cinema Studies Institute.
 In his free time, when not raising his two kids, Brendan enjoys cycling, gardening, tinkering with electronics and the occasional video game, as well as volunteering in his local community.

 Office: BA 2110, firstname.lastname@example.org, 416-946-7352